dordoanis/boto3/README.md

 # Delete_default_vpc.py

-This script will be presenting all your "default" VPC's regarding your "profile" (line 254)
+This script will be deleting all your "default" VPC's regarding your "profile" (line 254)

 For jest presenting the "default VPC's, add "continue" in line 238